 The fluff got us in the door, but ultimately our Uhtred won us over with his shining personality and velcro like ability to follow you into just about any room you walk into.
 Overall he’s a great dog, and we love him very much.
 We’d recommend you get the dog you want based on breed and feel with that dog around your family rather than looks, but if it has to be a fluffy, the mastiff has quickly become our favorite breed of any dog we’ve ever owned.
 Make sure you can afford a giant dog breed, because we can tell you that they eat a lot and dog food for mastiffs can get expensive!

 Yes, Mastiffs can have long hair and they are called “fluffies” or “floofs.”
 We’ve heard folks call them “long coats” as well.
 Really when it comes down to our fluffy boy, we love him and would have probably adopted him regardless of the length of his coat.
 If you are looking for a great breed to fit your family’s needs, the English Mastiff is one of the best family dogs you can introduce to your tribe.
+Just be prepared to spend more than you would on a smaller dog.
+Mastiffs require bigger beds and eat upwards of 6-8 cups of mastiff friendly dry kibble each day.

 We will continue loving the slobber, long hair and sparkling personality that our fluffy brings into our home for as long as we have him.
 If you find a fluff at a rescue, the Embark DNA test was a really cool experience for us and allowed us to get a little insight into our boy’s heritage.
 We’d recommend it if you really want to know what kind of dog you have, regardless of if it’s a Mastiff or another “question mark” looking dog breed.